Join our Performance MA/MFA information webinar

 How to Join

-Application is now open for October 2026.
+We are now accepting applications for October 2026.

 Application

-• Documentation/links to two previous works: these can be a self-tape performing a classic or contemporary text, a video of a performance, a script you have written, a video work, a performance text or score, an exhibition/festival you have curated, creative writing, academic writing/essay, digital work, critical writing/reviews, an audio work, written reflection on live work.
+- Documentation/links to two previous works: these can be a self-tape performing a classic or contemporary text, a video of a performance, a script you have written, a video work, a performance text or score, an exhibition/festival you have curated, creative writing, academic writing/essay, digital work, critical writing/reviews, an audio work, written reflection on live work.

 Interview

-Institution code: Not applicable
+Institution code: not applicable

-Course code: Not applicable
+Course code: not applicable

 Entry requirements